-If you are a Dodge arts organization interested in learning more about the Prudential Loan Fund, please read through the following steps.
+If you are a Dodge Arts or Education organization interested in learning more about the Prudential Loan Fund, please read through the following steps.
 If you have any questions, please contact Richard Simon.

 All prospective applicants are required to attend a Prudential Loan Clinic led by facilitator Hilda Polanco.
 Organizations planning to apply for funding that have not attended a clinic should contact Richard Simon.

-You will need to complete and upload two financial worksheets with your application: a cash-flow projection and loan-readiness analysis.
+You will need to complete and upload a cash-flow projection.

 Also, please be prepared to submit the following financial documents with your application:

 Applicants who have met eligibility requirements, including attending the Prudential Loan Fund Clinic, may apply using the following link.

 Dodge staff will review applications for completeness and correct supporting documents.